Proofs and revealing information#

 It is not possible for you to choose which attributes in the statement to prove/reveal or not prove/reveal.
 If there is something in the statement that you do not want to prove or reveal, you must reject the statement.

 It is also possible that a dApp could present a mixed statement that asks you to reveal one attribute and prove another.
-In the example below, the first name must be revealed and the user’s age must be proven.
+In the example below, the user’s sex must be revealed and the user’s age must be proven.

 ../../_images/mixed-statement-proof.png